allnulled/cleesy/README.md

     - by creating new folders and files, nothing else.
     - with custom help messages by a `help.txt` file, nothing else.

-And it only takes less than 100 lines of code and has no dependencies at all.
+And it only takes around 130 lines of code and has no dependencies at all.

 ## Usage